Data Governance News: Updates for Small Businesses

 At Ignite 2025, Microsoft announced expanded security and governance tools for Microsoft 365 Copilot.
 Key updates include Microsoft Purview Data Loss Prevention (DLP) for Copilot reaching general availability — blocking Copilot from processing files and emails with specific sensitivity labels — and expanded data risk assessments with item-level investigation and bulk remediation of overshared links.

 These tools address the oversharing problem that Copilot has made impossible to ignore.
-Research shows 16% of business-critical data is overshared on average, totalling approximately 802,000 files per organisation at risk.
+Concentric AI's Data Risk Report found that 16% of business-critical data is overshared on average, totalling roughly 802,000 files per organisation at risk.
 When Copilot can surface any content a user has access to, broadly shared files become a liability.

 What to do: If you use Microsoft 365 Copilot, enable Purview DLP policies to restrict Copilot's access to sensitive content.
 Run a data risk assessment from the Microsoft 365 admin centre to identify overshared files and sites.